10. News from Yalta

 A super-lightning telegram

-In the Russian text is written: “Сверхмолния вам. Распишитесь.”
-It means: “Super-lightning for you.
-Sign.”
-The word telegram is not mentioned, because the Russians know what it is.
+In the Russian text is written: «Сверхмолния вам. Распишитесь.» It means: «Super-lightning for you.
+Sign.» The word «telegram» is not mentioned, because the Russians know what a Super-lightning is.

 In the Soviet Union, and certainly in the Stalin era, it was common to portray the realizations of the state organisations, and thus the telegraph services as well, in an exaggerated and positive way.
 Bulgakov didn’t have to change much to parody it.
 Super-lightning was only a little step more than the term Lightning which was really used by the postal services to describe a telegram.
 Varenukha will see a lightning soon anyhow.